Microsoft/IntuneDocs/intune/device-profile-troubleshoot.md

 ## What actions cause Intune to immediately send a notification to a device?

-Devices check in with Intune when they receive a notification to check in, or during the scheduled check-in.
-When you target a device or user with an action, such as lock, passcode reset, app assignment, profile or policy assignment, then Intune immediately notifies the device to check in to receive these updates.
+The following actions cause Intune to immediately send a notification to a device to check in:

+1. When a change has been made to a device's assigned policies or apps.
+This includes assigning new policies or apps, updating currently assigned policies or apps, and deleting existing policies or apps
+2. When a change has been made to a device's group membership (and thus its assigned policies or apps)
+3. When it is time for the device's [scheduled check-in](https://docs.microsoft.com/en-us/intune/device-profile-troubleshoot#how-long-does-it-take-for-mobile-devices-to-get-a-policy-or-apps-after-they-have-been-assigned)
+4. When a remote [device action](https://docs.microsoft.com/en-us/intune/device-management#available-device-actions) has been sent to the device

-Other changes, such as revising the contact information in the company portal, don't cause an immediate notification to devices.
+Other changes, such as revising the contact information in the Company Portal, don't cause an immediate notification to devices.

 ## If multiple policies are assigned to the same user or device, how do I know which settings gets applied?